Table of Contents

 It is important to get as many of the vitamins and minerals you need as possible from food.
 Nutrients found in food are better for your body than nutrients found in supplements.
 While supplements do not replace a well-balanced diet, they can help you get the additional micronutrients you need.
 Supplements include vitamins, minerals, herbs, and other related products used to boost the amount of nutrients in your diet.
 Supplements are available in pill, capsule, tablet, powder, or liquid form.

-• Consider a B complex vitamin and an antioxidant supplement in addition to your multivitamin.
+- Possibly a B complex vitamin and an antioxidant supplement.
 If you are a vegetarian or a vegan, consider getting your vitamin B12 level checked; if it is low, ask your provider for the correct amount of B12 to take.

-• Humans make vitamin D by exposing our skin to the sun.
+- Humans make vitamin D by exposing our skin to the sun.
 Many people are low in vitamin D, which is important for absorbing and using calcium.
 It is important to have your vitamin D level checked and to ask your provider for the correct amount of vitamin D to take if your level is low.
-The RDA for vitamin D is 600 units (or 15 micrograms) per day.
+The recommended daily allowance for vitamin D is 600 units (or 15 micrograms) per day.

-• Because studies have shown that St. John's Wort (Hypericum perforatum) affects the levels of protease inhibitors and non-nucleoside reverse transcriptase inhibitors in the blood, people taking any HIV drugs should not take St. John's Wort.
-St. John's Wort is an herb commonly used against depression.
+- Because studies have shown that St. John's Wort (Hypericum perforatum), an herb commonly used against depression, affects the levels of protease inhibitors and non-nucleoside reverse transcriptase inhibitors in the blood, people taking any HIV drugs should not take St. John's Wort.

-While few of these supplements have been studied in people living with HIV, you may want to consider:
+While few of these supplements have been studied in people living with HIV, you may have heard about:

 Deciding which supplements to take can be difficult and confusing because there are so many different kinds on the market.
 Try not to choose based on price, fancy or expensive packaging, or product promises.
 Instead, read the label to see what is really inside.